kluthr1/KaranNotepad/README.md

 # KaranNotepad
-A NotePad App that Sets up an SQLite Database for Ms.Rhee's CSP Class
+A NotePad App that Sets up a Database (on a new file) for Ms.Rhee's CSP Class